 Here are some of the key things I've learned about the optimum technical setup:

-If you can't deal with a 50m long ethernet cable trailing up/down your stairs, try a powerline adaptor.
+If you can't deal with a 50m long ethernet cable trailing up or down your stairs, try a powerline adaptor.

-I know this isn't the most cost-effective solution, but I was lucky to have a PC sitting idly below my desk (thanks, husband for your PC-building hobby!).
+I know this isn't the most cost-effective solution, but I was lucky to have a PC sitting idly below my desk.
 I now use a PC to run OBS and stream via powerline, whilst I code on my Macbook that is connected to the PC via a capture card.

-I recently switched to using a Logitech Streamcam for the 60FPS and 1080p resolution, but I had nightmare after nightmare trying to work out why the camera was flickering every now and then.
-After focussing on the camera settings, trying everything and almost rage quitting streaming, I found the solution was software-based.
-I switched to using Windows default drivers rather than the Logitech drivers, and purchased an adaptor to plug the proprietry USB C connector into USB 2.0.
+After a few weeks of streaming with my MacBook webcam, I switched to using a Logitech Streamcam, but I had nightmare after nightmare trying to work out why the camera was intermittently flickering.
+After I tried everything and almost rage-quit streaming altogether, I found the solution was software-based.
+I switched to using Windows default drivers rather than the Logitech drivers, and purchased an adaptor to plug the proprietary USB C connector into USB 2.0.
 And my problem was solved!

 (This might have been a unique problem to me due to the first generation USB C hardware on the motherboard in the PC, but if I can help at least one other person with this advice, then it's definitely worth mentioning!)

-I get a lot of viewers who ask a lot of similar questions about getting started in web development, and whilst this can throw some people off their stride whilst they're trying to code, I make an effort to engage with every one of these viewers, as this kind of interaction is something I wish I'd had when I was starting out.
-And it's these inquisitive viewers that I notice coming back again and again to be part of the evolving conversation.
+A lot of viewers ask similar questions about getting started in web development, and I make an effort to engage with everyone.
+It's these inquisitive viewers that I notice coming back again and again to be part of the conversation.

-When you're first starting out, you can feel like your stream 'doesn't look good enough' compared to other channels.
+When you're starting out, you can feel like your stream doesn't look good enough compared to other channels.

-The options for the layout of your stream and the types of things you show on screen are pretty endless, and whilst there are a myriad tools out there to help you get set up relatively quickly, stream overlays and artwork can consume your time to the point where you feel like you don't have any time to actually stream!
+The options for the look and feel of your stream are endless, and whilst there are a myriad tools out there to help you get set up relatively quickly, stream overlays and artwork can consume your time to the point where you feel like you don't have any time to actually stream!

-I usually stream content centred around front end development and the accessibilty and user experience considerations that come with it.
-When I first started out, I noticed that this kind of content was few and far between in the science and technology community on Twitch.
+If you try to stream content that doesn't motivate you, or content you're not invested in, you simply won't enjoy it.
+I stream content centred around front end development, accessibility, and user experience.
+When I first started out, I noticed that this kind of content was pretty rare on Twitch.
 And so it got me questioning.

 Did people really want to watch me make pretty, accessible websites?
 Or were they more interested in deep-diving into C#, Rust and Python?

-I experimented with streaming some very different content for a little while - and whilst it certainly brought some different viewers to my channel (and some have certainly stayed) - I didn't feel as comfortable with this content as when I first started out.
+I experimented with streaming some very different content for a little while (for example, Rust) — and whilst it certainly brought some different viewers to my channel (and some have certainly stayed), I didn't feel as comfortable with this content.

 The content you are streaming is only part of what you bring to the community.
 Viewers don't necessarily return to your streams time and time again to learn about what you are coding — they come to hang out with you, chat with others, and to feel connected to a community.

-If you haven't pressed the go-live button just yet, if you really want to get started on Twitch - and if you're not feeling confident about your content — remember that the most valuable element to your stream is you — and there will be people out there who will certainly enjoy watching you, regardless of what you decide to do.
+If you haven't pressed the go-live button just yet, if you really want to get started on Twitch, and if you're not feeling confident about your content — remember that the most valuable element to your stream is you — and there will be people out there who will enjoy watching your streams, regardless of what you do.